 - (9) Represents a service-based RSU Multi-Year Equity Award that will vest at a rate of 25% per year on each anniversary of the applicable vesting start date, subject to the NEO's continued employment with us through the relevant vesting date.
 The Multi-Year Equity Awards have staggered vesting start dates of March 15, 2019, 2020, 2021 and 2022. - (10) Represents a PSU Multi-Year Equity Award based on attainment of the target performance level, given that the level of performance through November 3, 2019 is tracking below target.
 The PSU award will vest at a rate of 25% per year on each anniversary of the applicable vesting start date, subject to the NEO's continued employment with us through the applicable vesting date and subject to the achievement of specified performance goals over each performance period, as determined by the Compensation Committee within 60 days following the end of each performance period.
 The Multi-Year Equity Awards have staggered vesting start dates of March 15, 2019, 2020, 2021 and 2022.
-The performance criteria is based on our Relative TSR over four performance periods beginning on the March 2nd immediately prior to the applicable vesting start date and ending on the immediately following March 1st.
-The number of shares of common stock that may be earned is capped at one-quarter of the target number of shares of common stock for each PSU award, if during the fourth performance period our Relative TSR is at or above the 75th percentile of the S&P 500 and our absolute TSR is not negative.
+The performance criteria is based on our Relative TSR over four performance periods beginning on the March 2nd immediately prior to the applicable vesting start dates of common stock for each of the first three performance periods.
+In the aggregate, the NEO may earn up to 200% of the total target number of shares of common stock for each PSU award, if during the fourth performance period our Relative TSR is at or above the 75th percentile of the S&P 500 and our absolute TSR is not negative.
 If the minimum performance criterion is not met, no shares of common stock will be issued and this award will be cancelled.